loneyeti/snowscribe/memory-bank/activeContext.md

   - Auto-saves scene content via `saveText` prop, calling the appropriate API.
   - Word count is calculated, displayed, and updated in real-time.
   - Uses `geistSans` font for the editor.
+- **Implemented Initial Character UI in Project Dashboard (`ProjectDashboardClient.tsx` and related components):**
+  - Characters are dynamically fetched and displayed using `CharacterList.tsx`.
+  - Users can add new characters via `CreateCharacterModal.tsx`.
+  - `lib/data/characters.ts` created for character data operations.
+  - `CharacterCardEditor.tsx` updated to include delete functionality (accepts `onDelete` prop, has a delete button with confirmation) and uses project's `Button`, `Input`, `Textarea` components.
+  - Resolved TypeScript error related to `onDelete` prop in `ProjectDashboardClient.tsx` by ensuring `CharacterCardEditor.tsx` accepts it.
+- **Refactored Project Dashboard Navigation:**
+  - `AppShell.tsx` now manages `activeSection` state and passes it and a handler to `PrimarySidebar` and its children (`ProjectDashboardClient`).
+  - `PrimarySidebar.tsx` now receives `activeSection` and `onSectionChange` props to control active state and handle navigation clicks.
+  - `ProjectDashboardClient.tsx` now receives `activeSection` as a prop and renders views accordingly, removing internal state management for section navigation.
+This resolves the issue of sidebar clicks not changing the displayed section.
+- **Refined Character Editor and Data Structures:**
+  - Updated `components/editors/CharacterCardEditor.tsx` to use fields (`description`, `notes`, `image_url`) aligned with `lib/schemas/character.schema.ts`.
+Removed outdated fields (`backstory`, `traits`).
+  - Modified `app/(dashboard)/project/[projectId]/ProjectDashboardClient.tsx` to correctly pass `initialData` to the updated `CharacterCardEditor` and handle the `onSave` callback with the new `CharacterFormData` structure.
+  - Updated `lib/types/index.ts` for the `Character` interface: changed `notes` from `Record<string, unknown> | null` to `string | null`, and removed `backstory` and `motivations` fields to align with the schema.
+This resolved critical TypeScript errors.

 ## Next Steps